AGuyNamedTal/Cryptographically-Secure-Journal/README.md

 The encrypted shares are then uploaded along with the encrypted journal and each share is correlated with the security question index.

-Thus you can recover the journal with both the password and answers to 3/4 security questions.
+#### Thus you can recover and edit the journal with both the password and answers to 3/4 security questions.